Sciatica vs. Neuropathy: Diagnosing and Treating Nerve Pain

 What is sciatica?

 Sciatica is irritation of the sciatic nerve, typical from injury, restriction, or compression.
+For example, sciatica is common during pregnancy because of the growing baby putting pressure on the sciatic nerve.
 Symptoms are typically numbness, tingling, or shooting pain that may appear anywhere along the path of that nerve, from the low back, into the hip, and down the back of the leg.

 How are they similar & different?